Share the Plate

-The month-long collection for October will be the UUA Covid-19 fund.
-This will be supporting the UUA Disaster Relief fund for Covid-19 and UU congregants who have lost their homes in the fires.
-When you send your weekly contribution, you can send in a check in the mail or via Paypal.
+The month-long collection for November will be the Volunteer Way providing holiday dinners.
+You can send in a check in the mail or via Paypal.
 Be sure to specify what is for Share the Plate and what is your pledge/weekly donation.

 These are trying times and we are all saddened that someone would do this.
 If you would like to switch to pay by PayPal that is a more secure way to contribute.